Mesh

 npm run package

-Or open the editors/vscode-mesh/ folder in VS Code and press F5 to launch an Extension Development Host with the extension loaded.
+Or open the tools/editors/vscode-mesh/ folder in VS Code and press F5 to launch an Extension Development Host with the extension loaded.

 Configuration